1099 papal election: Election of Paschal II

 Following the funeral of Pope Urban, the faithful of Rome (ecclesia quae erat in Urbe) cried out for a pastor to be given them.
-Therefore, the cardinals and bishops, the deacons and leaders of the City (primores Urbis), the primiscrinii, and the scribes of the regions assembled at the church of S. Clemente, the titulus of Cardinal Rainerius.
-While the discussion turned on many matters, in due course it began to center on Rainerius himself, who, after all, had been designated by Urban II.
+Therefore, the cardinals and bishops, the deacons and leaders of the City (primores Urbis), the primiscrinii, and the scribes of the regions assembled at the church of S. Clemente, the titulus of Cardinal Raniero.
+While the discussion turned on many matters, in due course it began to center on Raniero himself, who, after all, had been designated by Urban II.
 When he realized what was happening, he was displeased and wished to avoid being chosen.
 He, therefore, fled and hid.
 This may explain in part the two-week period between the death of Pope Urban and the choice of his successor.

 He was found and brought to a meeting, where he told the Patres that he was unequal to the weight of the burden, to which he would succumb.
 He was told in reply that divine inspiration would supply him the necessary wisdom; the people of Rome were calling for a pastor, the clergy was electing him, the Patres were praising him; God would provide.
 "We elect and confirm you in the office of supreme pontiff."

 On 13 August 1099 the cardinals in the presence of the lower clergy and representatives of the city authorities unanimously elected Ranieirus, the cardinal-priest of San Clemente and abbot of the Basilica of Saint Lawrence outside the Walls, as successor to Urban II.
 He took the Papal name Paschal II.
 He was then acclaimed with the traditional formula by the primiscrinarii and regionary scribes, "Paschalem papam sanctus Petrus elegit".
 They then invested him with the red mantle and the papal tiara and conducted him in a joyful procession to the Lateran Basilica, where he was seated in the chair before the east portal.
 Various ceremonies of installation were performed, and he took possession of the papal palace.

 On the next day, in S. Peter's Basilica, he was consecrated Bishop of Rome by Eudes of Chatillon, Bishop of Ostia, who was assisted by other Cardinal-bishops and Offo, bishop of Nepi.